Thomas Nabbes

 Thomas Nabbes (1605 - buried 6 April 1641) was an English dramatist.

 He was born in humble circumstances in Worcestershire, was educated at as a King's scholar at the King's School, Worcester (1616–1620), and entered Exeter College, Oxford in 1621.
 He left the university without taking a degree, and in about 1630 began a career in London as a dramatist.
 He was employed at some point in the household of a nobleman near Worcester, and seems to have been of a convivial disposition.
-He had at least two children, Bridget and William, both of whom died within two years of his death, and were buried with him at St Giles in the Fields.
+He had at least two children, Bridget and William, both of whom died within two years of his death.